Co-Portfolio Manager, Global Environment StrategyNinety One

 Interestingly, the companies in our decarbonisation universe exposed to the domestic Chinese market have not benefited in the way that those exposed to the stimulus in Europe and elsewhere have.
 So we think there are currently some interesting value opportunities among Chinese companies within our sector.

 How are investors allocating to Global Environment strategies within their broader portfolios?

 From our observation, investors have various needs and motivations.
 One group is looking for exposure to an area of long-term structural growth in an otherwise cyclically toppy backdrop for equities, which we think decarbonisation provides.
 A second group is realising that the climate risk in their portfolios is much greater than they thought and impacting companies across sectors.
 So they want to allocate to businesses with the potential to outperform in a decarbonisation scenario that could be negative for many other parts of their portfolios.

 In terms of blending Global Environment strategies into a broader portfolio, I think many investors find it helpful that the strategy is neutral from a style perspective – i.e., it doesn’t have a growth or quality bias.
 And because it’s very concentrated, there is little overlap with broad indices or other active strategies.
 The 25 stocks in our portfolio at present are very underrepresented in traditional active equity approaches, including Ninety One’s other equity strategies.
 As a result, investors have been able to benefit from an uncorrelated and diverse alpha stream leveraged to the long term structural growth trend of decarbonization together with measurable impact such as “carbon avoided”.

-Deirdre Cooper, Co-Portfolio Manager, Global Environment Strategy, Ninety One, will speak at Institutional Connect Virtual Forum this October.
+Deirdre Cooper, Co-Portfolio Manager, Global Environment Strategy, Ninety One, spoke at Institutional Connect Virtual Forum in October 2020